5G-MAG/rt-5gms-application-provider/README.md

 venv/bin/python3 -m pip install ./python
 ```

+# Using the Postman Collection
+Tbd

 ## Testing and deployment

 This repository contains CI/CD workflows for building native Docker image, Docker Compose and integration test.
-Automated integration test is written to provide entire provisioning cycle starting with creation of provisioning session, activating realted procedures, and finalizing with deletion of resources.
+Automated integration test is written to provide entire provisioning cycle starting with creation of provisioning
+session, activating realted procedures, and finalizing with deletion of resources.

 Run automated test:

 ```
 cd ~/rt-5gms-application-provider/management-ui/tests
 pytest integration_test.py
 ```

 Please be aware that this procedure is already provided with the repository's CI/CD pipeline.

-# Licensing and authorization
-This project is developed under 5GMAG's Public License and in accordance with BBC and Fraunhofer Fokus legal norms & regulations.
-For the full license terms, please see the LICENSE file distributed along with the repository or retrieve it from [here.](https://drive.google.com/file/d/1cinCiA778IErENZ3JN52VFW-1ffHpx7Z/view)